dafyourbae/Praktikum-Algostruk/README.md

-it may help you to solve problem in four semester
+it may help you to solve the problem